ricardoemerson/express-template-typescript/README.md

 - Sucrase for allow use ES6 import/exports in project;
 - Nodemon for automatically restart the server when changes was maded in project.
 - ExceptionHandler with express-async-errors and youch for treat exceptions in async calls and better return of errors for developer.
-- Add windows for logger.
+- Add winston for logger.
 - Add a class Cache.ts for cache control.

 ## Running the Project